omarnaman/pastetofile/README.md

 # Paste To File
-Paste to File or **P2F** is used to quickly paste clipboard date into a file on Windows.
+Paste to File or **P2F** is used to quickly paste clipboard data into a file on Windows.
 P2F supports both images and text.

 # Usage